cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

 ## Concluding remarks

-There is a connection between a running Virtual Machine (which costs a certain amount per hour of operation) and the VM image created here.
-The VM image acts as a safe backup copy of the VM.
+The emphasis of this procedural is on the relationship between the running Virtual Machine (which took the bulk of the effort; and which costs a certain amount per hour of operation) and the ***VM Image*** created in the final step.
+First: The *VM Image* acts as a safe backup copy of the VM.

-There are a couple of important things to emphasize about the Virtual Machine.
-First a Virtual Machine can be "forgotten about";
-i.e. it can left running without being in use.
-This costs perhaps $0.20 per hour; or if it is a powerful machine maybe $1.20 per hour, arguably not good for the project budget.
-However this VM can be stopped, for example through the portal interface.
-When a VM is stopped it effectively costs nothing; and it can be re-started in a matter of a few minutes.
+* It can be easy to "forget about" the VM.
+It can left running without being in use.
+This might cost
+$0.20 per hour; or if it is a powerful machine maybe $1.20 per hour.
+This is arguably not good for the project budget.
+However the VM can be stopped, for example through the portal interface.
+When a VM is stopped it costs much less per day.
+And it can be re-started in a matter of a few minutes.
 The VM can also be connected to a cloud service that stops it every day at say 7 PM.
 This is a failsafe cost management technique.
 Stopping an already-stopped machine has no effect.

-Another important point to keep in mind is that we access VMs through the internet using a `.pem` keypair file.
+* We access VMs as shown here over the internet using the `fu.pem` keypair file.
 This file should be kept in a secure location away from GitHub respository directories.
-It is sometimes possible to accidentally delete files so it might be wise to keep a backup copy of a keypair file in another secure location.
+It is sometimes possible to accidentally delete files so a backup copy of a keypair file stored in another secure location might come in handy.
 Azure has a security service for managing access keys called **Key Vault**; worth knowing about but beyond the scope of this tutorial.

-In this walk-through we created a 256GB data disk that we mounted as a file system on the VM.
-There is a cost associated with drives like this when they are left running, typically about $0.10 per GB per month.
-Like VMs an attached storage device can be frozen as a stored snapshot, again reducing cost.
+* In this walk-through we created a 256GB data disk that was mounted as a file system on the VM.
+There is a cost associated with drives like this when they are left running.
+This drive for example runs about $30 / month.
+There are lower-cost options as well.
+Attached storage devices can be frozen as disk snapshots, again reducing cost.

-Finally a running Virtual Machine has an ip address when configured as here for remote access.
-This ip address will change each time the VM is restarted, either from a stopped state or from a VM image.
-It is possible to get a "permanent" ip address associated with a VM to avoid having to keep looking up the latest ip address.
+* A running Virtual Machine has an ip address as we saw.
+This ip address will change each time the VM is restarted, either from a stopped state or from a VM Image.
+It is possible to associate a "permanent" ip address with a VM to avoid having to keep adjusting the ip address each time the VM is re-started.
 On Azure these are called Static Public IPs whereas on AWS they are called Elastic IPs.